-Based on my verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2023 complied with the statutory provisions listed hereunder and also that the Company has proper board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on my verification of the books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of Secretarial Audit, I hereby report that in my opinion, the Company has, during the audit period covering the financial year ended on 31st March, 2024 complied with the statutory provisions listed hereunder and also that the Company has proper board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2023 according to the provisions of:
+I have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on 31st March, 2024 according to the provisions of:

 - I. The Companies Act, 2013 (the Act) and the Rules made thereunder; - II.
 The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the Rules made thereunder (Not applicable to the Company during the audit period); - III.
-The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder (Not applicable to the Company during the audit period); - IV.
-The Foreign Exchange Management Act, 1999 and the Rules and Regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings (Not applicable to the Company during the audit period); - V. The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act') to the extent applicable to the Company:-
+The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder; - IV.
+The Foreign Exchange Management Act, 1999 and the Rules and Regulations made thereunder to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial Borrowings (Not applicable to the Company during the audit period); - V. The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011 was not applicable to the Company, during the period under review;

-- a) The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements)Regulations, 2018; - d) The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; - e) The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents)Regulations, 1993 regarding the Companies Act and dealing with client; - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018;
+- b) The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015 was not applicable to the Company, during the period under review; - c) The Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements)Regulations, 2018, was not applicable to the Company, during the period under review; - d) The Securities and Exchange Board of India (Share Based Employee Benefits and Sweat Equities) Regulations, 2021, were not applicable to the Company, during the period under review; - e) The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations, 2021, were not applicable to the Company, during the period under review; - f) The Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents)Regulations, 1993 regarding the Companies Act and dealing with client; - g) The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021, were not applicable to the Company, during the period under review; and - h) The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018, was not applicable to the Company, during the period under review;